Error404-linux/SimpleDay/README.md

 ```bash
 git clone https://github.com/Error404-linux/SimpleDay.git
 ```
+To run a file, you need to have a .day extension, and run the file with it.
 ______________________________________________________________________
 #### To code in SimpleDay
 This code language is symbolic and is right-handed (sorry for you left-handed users)